Macrometacorp/docs/docs/quickstart.md

 title: Quickstart
 ---

 Get started with Macrometa by creating a simple address book.
 This tutorial is Macrometa's version of "Hello, world!"
-It is simplistic by design, intended to demonstrate how you can quickly use our stateless-serverless backend to run a globally distributed database with local read-write latencies around 50ms.
+It is simplistic by design and demonstrates how you can quickly use our stateless-serverless backend to run a globally distributed database with local read-write latencies around 50ms.

 ## Step 1: Create a Macrometa account or log in.

-You must have a Macrometa account in order to complete this quickstart.
+You must have a Macrometa account to complete this quickstart.
 If you already have a Macrometa account, then go to [https://www.macrometa.com/](https://www.macrometa.com/) and log in.

-1. If you don't already have a Macrometa account, go [https://www.macrometa.com/](https://www.macrometa.com/) and then click **Get Started**.
+1. If you don't already have a Macrometa account, go to [https://www.macrometa.com/](https://www.macrometa.com/) and click **Get Started**.
 1. Enter your **Email Address** and **Password**, then click **Sign up**.

 ## Step 2: Create a collection.